 Of the National Midwifery Institute graduates surveyed:

-- 11% of graduates are working in related fields (5 of 42).
-Two are working as doulas; one is a recent graduate who is preparing to take the NARM exam; one is a labor & delivery nurse in a remote international clinic; and one is working as a public health nurse providing home visits to mothers/gestational parents and babies.
+- 11% of graduates are working in related fields (3 of 26).
+One is a recent graduate whose license was recently issued; one is working as a public health nurse providing home visits to mothers/gestational parents and babies; and one is a labor & delivery nurse in a remote international clinic.

 NMI graduates have excellent certifying exam completion rates.